paritytech/substrate/frame/benchmarking/README.md

 In general, benchmarks returning `Ok(())` is all you need to check for since it signals the executed extrinsic has completed successfully.
-However, you can optionally include a `verify` block with your benchmark which can additionally verify any final conditions, such as the final state of your runtime.
+However, you can optionally include a `verify` block with your benchmark, which can additionally verify any final conditions, such as the final state of your runtime.

 These additional `verify` blocks will not effect the results of your final benchmarking process.